cecat/CeC-HA-Addons/addons/yamcam3/README.md

 The file is a csv with date/time, camera_name, group, group_score, class, class_score
 (one class *or* group per line).
 The add-on will create (or append, if it exists alread) the CSV file **/config/sound_log.csv**.
-- **ffmpeg_debug**: Logs all messages to ffmpeg stderr, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources)
+- **ffmpeg_debug**: Logs all ffmpeg stderr messages, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources).
 - **exclude_groups**: An optional list of groups to exclude from event detection and logging.
 The *silence* group is quite frequently detected, for instance, and is a bit redundant relative to nothing being reported.
-See **Sounds and Filters** below for a list of groups.
+See **Sounds** below for a list of groups.

 **MQTT configuration variables**